OpenMandrivaSoftware/os-image-builder/device/socionext/synquacer/README.md

 ---------------------------------------
 To install OpenMandriva Lx on Synquacer:

+* Make sure your SynQuacer is running an up to date firmware.
+Older firmware has a buggy DeviceTree file built in that causes current kernels to hang very early in the boot process.
 * Insert a USB storage device on another machine
 * Create a GPT partition table with 2 partitions on it:
   * Partition 1: UEFI System Partition (tag ef00), formatted as FAT32